sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="DNS"></a>
  ### Configure a Certificate Authority-Signed Digital Certificate and Custom DNS Name

-By default, the Quickstart deployment will generate a highly-unique DNS name for your deployment and a self-signed certificate for secure connections.
-This is sufficient for limited use-cases or proof of concepts.
-However, because a self-signed certificate provides limited protection against man in the middle attacks and the default DNS is computer-readable, it is recommended that you change the DNS name and provide a Trusted Root signed certificate.
+By default, the Quickstart deployment will generate a highly unique DNS name for your deployment and a self-signed certificate for secure connections.
+This is enough for limited use cases or proofs of concept.
+However, because a self-signed certificate provides limited protection against man-in-the-middle attacks and the default DNS is computer-readable, it is recommended that you change the DNS name and provide a Trusted Root signed certificate.
-After acquiring a domain name and TLS certificate from your corporate IT or a Domain Name Registrar or Certificate Authority, update your Domain Name Server entry to accomplish one of the following choices:
+After acquiring a domain name and a TLS certificate from your corporate IT department, Domain Name Registrar, or Certificate Authority, update your Domain Name Server entry to support one of the following choices:
 * create a CNAME or Alias record at the current unique Domain Name of the application gateway.
 (Refer to the DNS name attribute under the PrimaryViyaLoadbalancer_PublicIP resource for the current deployment's unique Domain Name.)
 * create a traditional A record at the application gateway IP.
 (Refer to the IP address under the PrimaryViyaLoadbalancer_PublicIP resource for the current deployment's application gateway IP.)